Aspergillus carneus: Growth and physiology

-Growth of A. carneus is moderate from 24–26 °C and optimal from 41–42 °C. The fungus cannot grow at temperatures below 6–7 °C or above 46–48 °C. Colonies of A. carneus grow rapidly, reaching a diameter of 4–5 cm in 2 weeks on Czapek medium.
+Growth of A. carneus is moderate from 24 to 26 °C and optimal from 41 to 42 °C. The fungus cannot grow at temperatures below 6–7 °C or above 46–48 °C. Colonies of A. carneus grow rapidly, reaching a diameter of 4–5 cm in 2 weeks on Czapek medium.
 Normal growth also occurs on media containing 1% dextrane, and growth is resistant to low water potentials and high salt concentrations.
 Growth is impaired on malt extract agar and media which are deficient of important fungal macronutrients.
 On media lacking sulphur, potassium or magnesium, growth is halved.
 Growth is negligible but present on nitrogen- or phosphorus-deficient media.
 This observation of mild tolerance to nitrogen or phosphorus deficiency is attributed either to contamination of the media or the ability of A. carneus to utilize atmospheric sources of these nutrients for growth.
 The fungus is also resistant to heavy metal toxicity.
-Growth is inhibited but present after inoculation with cobalt, lead, nickel, zinc or cadmium, in concentrations ranging from 100–300 mg/L. No growth occurs at heavy metal concentrations exceeding 500 mg/L. Cobalt and cadmium are most toxic to A. carneus, while lead affects growth the least.
+Growth is inhibited but present after inoculation with cobalt, lead, nickel, zinc or cadmium, in concentrations ranging from 100 to 300 mg/L. No growth occurs at heavy metal concentrations exceeding 500 mg/L. Cobalt and cadmium are most toxic to A. carneus, while lead affects growth the least.

 A. carneus is known to produce citrinin, a secondary metabolite and mycotoxin characterized by its hepatotoxicity, nephrotoxicity and cytotoxicity.
 Sclerin, a compound which stimulates plant growth, and dihydrocitrinone, a metabolite of citrinin, have also been isolated from samples of the fungus.
 Additionally, A. carneus may be characterized by its production of novel secondary metabolites carneamides A-C, carnequinazolines A-C and aryl C-glycoside.